MrVasule/Machine-Learning/README.md

   Field of study that gives computer a cablitity to learn without being explicility programmed.

 ## Aim -
-  Minimise the Errors or Loss.
+  Minimize the Errors or Loss.